peri-source/peri/docs/walkthrough.rst

     point_spread_function = exactpsf.FixedSSChebLinePSF()

-Representations of point-spread functions that use exact optical models are stored in the exactpsf module.
+Representations of point-spread functions that use exact optical models are stored in the :mod:`~peri.comp.exactpsf` module.
 I've chosen to describe my image with an optical model of a line-scanning point-spread function (the LinePSF bit), with some special numerical implementations made for speed and reliability (the FixedSSCheb bit).
-If you don't want or need an exact optical description of your point-spread function, then you can use one of the heuristic functions stored in the module ``peri.comp.psfs`` (such as a Gaussian or a Gaussian that changes in z).
+If you don't want or need an exact optical description of your point-spread function, then you can use one of the heuristic functions stored in the module :mod:`peri.comp.psfs` (such as a Gaussian or a Gaussian that changes in z).

 Now that we have all the *components* of the mathematical model, we need to describe how they *interact*.
 We do this by using the relationship for a